 Conclusion

 Fermented shark is a popular dish in Iceland restaurants.
-It is made from shark meat that has been cured in a salt and sugar solution for several weeks, then hung to dry for several months.
+It is made from shark meat cured in a salt and sugar solution for several weeks and then dried for several months.
 The shark is then fermented for up to two years.
 Another popular dish is the hot dog, made with fresh fish.